North Highland Way: History

-In October 2013, Ms Irving told The Press and Journal that she thought Highland Council was using "delaying tactics" to avoid providing £14,500 to further develop and market the route, because it did not want to spend money in Caithness.
-It was reported that Ms Irving had 32 businesses signed up to support the project, and had produced marketing materials to the cost of £4,500.
+In October 2013, Irving told The Press and Journal that she thought Highland Council was using "delaying tactics" to avoid providing £14,500 to further develop and market the route, because it did not want to spend money in Caithness.
+It was reported that Irving had 32 businesses signed up to support the project, and had produced marketing materials to the cost of £4,500.
 Irving claimed that she had received three different answers about how to go about requesting funds from the council in three months, but a spokesperson for the council told the newspaper that while it was willing to support the project, it had received no formal grant application and that it could not retrospectively fund the promotional materials Irving had already paid for.

-In October 2014, MsIrving told The Herald that a route had been identified on the website, Walking World, but that work was required on conducting a feasibility study, consultation with landowners, a business plan and market studies.
+In October 2014, Irving told The Herald that a route had been identified on the website, Walking World, but that work was required on conducting a feasibility study, consultation with landowners, a business plan and market studies.
 The feasibility study and business plan have now been completed but are not in the public domain.
 A Friends of the North Highland Way group has been formed to raise money from people using the route, for investment in promotional activities.

-A Highland Council spokesperson told The Herald that the council had been approached for support in late 2013 by Brough Bay Ltd, "as they were unable to continue undertaking the level of work that would be required if this was purely on a voluntary basis".
-The lack of economic and business sense is astounding.
-Of course the company was not going to do it free of charge.
-The spokesperson reported that: "Although unable to assist in terms of providing direct funding to an individual company, the council did recognise that the idea had great potential for the area so agreed to explore other options".
+The Herald further reported that a spokesperson from the Highland Council said Brough Bay Ltd approached the council in late 2013, "as they were unable to continue undertaking the level of work that would be required if this was purely on a voluntary basis (...And that although) unable to assist in terms of providing direct funding to an individual company, the council did recognise that the idea had great potential for the area so agreed to explore other options".
 According to the council, attempts to bring local community representatives together had been unsuccessful and "there had been indications that most were not willing to be part of a group to lead the project at this time".
-Highlands and Islands Enterprise was reported as stating that "We have held informal discussions regarding the North Highland Way but have not received any formal application for assistance".A formal application for funding was made to HIE, but was dependent on them receiving the feasibility study and business plan free of charge.
+Highlands and Islands Enterprise was reported as stating that "We have held informal discussions regarding the North Highland Way but have not received any formal application for assistance".